Learn CodeQL in X Minutes

-In the above way, we can use CodeQL to query and retrieve the basic units in the code.
-Further, we can define classes to encapsulate complex judgment conditions and output more accurate results.
+Through the above method, we can use CodeQL to query and retrieve the basic units in the code.
+Going one step further, we can define classes to encapsulate complex judgment conditions and output more accurate results.

-We extend the query called by the macro in the previous example by defining a NetworkByteSwap class that represents the complete set of expressions that conform to “certain characteristics”.
-In this example, we restrict what we need to include ntohs, ntohl expressions called by macros, and simply enumerate them by < gt r = “6”/>.
+We extend the query of the macro call in the previous example by defining a NetworkByteSwap class, which represents the full set of expressions that meet “certain characteristics”.
+In this example, we limit what we need to include ntohs, ntohl expression of the macro call, and pass

-The output of the above CodeQL statement is shown in the figure below.
+The output of the above CodeQL statement is shown in the following figure.

-When we click on the first result returned, we can see that the editor will jump to the file where the expression is located, and select and highlight the entire expression, which is very intuitive.
+We click on the first returned result, and we can see that the editor will jump to the file where the expression is located, and highlight the entire expression, which is very intuitive.

-Now, we can use CodeQL to try to dig vulnerabilities!
+Now that we have learned it, we can use CodeQL to try to dig holes!

 Recalling the previous step, we defined a NetworkByteSwap class to filter out expressions that call ntohs.
-Next, we introduce the stain tracking module in CodeQL, specify these expressions as stain sources, and set the data aggregation point as the third parameter of memcpy.
-According to Linux manpage [^ memcpy], the third parameter of the memcpy function is the length of the data block to be copied, because ntohs is a function of base conversion, so the data input through ntohs is likely to be user-controllable parameter values.
-Passing this path to memcpy can be converted into user-controllable memory operations.
+Next, we introduce the taint tracking module in CodeQL, specify these expressions as taint sources (source), and set the data aggregation point as the third parameter of memcpy.
+According to the Linux manpage7, the third parameter of the memcpy function is the length of the data block to be copied, because ntohs is a function of base conversion, so the data input through ntohs is likely to be a user-controllable parameter value, Passing this path to memcpy can be transformed into a user-controllable memory operation.
 This is the source of the vulnerability.
 Convert this data flow relationship into CodeQL code as follows.

-We only added about 20 lines of code on the basis of the previous example.
+We only added about 20 lines of code to the previous example.
 After running, we got 9 results.
-According to the course introduction [^ course], we should be able to get 9 CVE vulnerabilities at this time.
-However, the author has little talent and knowledge.
+According to the course introduction1, we should be able to get 9 CVE vulnerabilities at this time.
 According to the description in the CVE vulnerability library, after rough statistics, there are 6 CVE vulnerabilities that can be seen intuitively.
-Readers can try it themselves.
+Readers can try it by themselves.

-This is the end of the entire U-Boot Challenge course, with 40 lines of code, digging out a bunch of CVE vulnerabilities.
+This is the end of the entire U-Boot Challenge course.
+With 40 lines of code, a bunch of CVE vulnerabilities were dug out.

 Code auditing is not an emerging field.
-We can find many mature tools in the industry and academia, such as Fortify SCA, RIPS, Coverity, etc. Commercial software such as Fortify provides a very complete rule base, which can quickly and automatically discover Generic security issues.
-CodeQL is closer to an analysis framework, which empowers researchers to conduct more complex security modeling of audit targets, but also relies more on researchers to have a deeper understanding of audit targets and underlying technologies.
-Simple vulnerabilities can be discovered by tools, and more complex vulnerabilities need to be discovered by humans.
-As an analysis framework, CodeQL can only exert its maximum effect with the blessing of expert experience.
-This is its disadvantage, but as a framework, it can provide rich APIs and concise semantics so that researchers can quickly verify analysis ideas., Discover loopholes generated by specific scenarios, this high degree of freedom is also its advantage that cannot be ignored.
+We can find many mature tools in the industry and academia, such as Fortify SCA, RIPS, Coverity, etc. Commercial software such as Fortify provides a very complete rule base, which can quickly and automatically discover Generic security questions.
+CodeQL is closer to an analysis framework, which enables researchers to conduct more complex security modeling of audit objectives, but at the same time, it also relies more on researchers to have a deeper understanding of audit objectives and underlying technologies.
+Simple vulnerabilities can be discovered by tools, and more complex vulnerabilities need to be discovered by people.
+As an analysis framework, CodeQL can exert its maximum effect only with the blessing of expert experience.
+This is its shortcoming, but as a framework, it can provide rich APIs and concise semantics so that researchers can quickly verify analysis ideas , Discovering loopholes generated by specific scenarios, this high degree of freedom is also an advantage that cannot be ignored.